bomonike/bomonike.github.io/anthropic-certs.md

    <a target="_blank" href="https://www.youtube.com/watch?v=mBHRPeg8zPU">VIDEO</a>: Although Temporal is used on Claude,
    the <a target='_blank" href="https://ccunpacked.dev">leak</a> revealed that Claude is vulnerable to the in remote access trojan from Axios 1.14.1 npm.
    <a target="_blank" href="https://stepsecurity.io/">Get rid of the vulnerability</a>

    The team works at around 5 releases per engineer each day.
 AI agents are used for code reviews and tests, test-driven development’s (TDD) renaissance, automating incident response, and cautious use of feature flags.
    <a target="_blank" href="https://www.youtube.com/watch?v=ofLvTNZEHVk">"Inside Claude Code: The Architecture of AI Agents" by PY</a>
    is a while loop.

+Tool selection: Because raw GUI control is powerful, but also brittle, slower, and much harder to govern, the Claude ecosystem is a layered agent system where <strong>connectors</strong> (with structured contracts) via MCP apps are preferred, browser automation (of forms on websites) is secondary, and raw full-screen (difficult to govern) desktop control is the fallback layer.

 References:
    * https://newsletter.pragmaticengineer.com/p/how-claude-code-is-built
    <br /><br />

+zzz
 <a name="Glossary"></a>

 ## Features Glossary